HBLocker/Salsa-ChaCha/README.md

 The rotations are all constant valeus.
 Each round is a quartor round which modies one full word per round.

 ---ChaCha---
-ChaCha wors much the same as Salsa. but this one uses 4 additions,xors and rotations per full rotation. a sshown in the code, there is very little changes to create the ChaCha.
+ChaCha works much the same as Salsa. but this one uses 4 additions,xors and rotations per full rotation. a sshown in the code, there is very little changes to create the ChaCha.

 ChaCha, a variant of Salsa20(Daniel J. Bernstein) https://cr.yp.to/chacha/chacha-20080128.pdf